-The shallow (<30m) sea floor slopes moderately to steeply offshore (1- $>10^{\circ}$ ) from the cliffs, the slope decreasing into moderate depths (30-60m; $<1-10^{\circ}$ ).
+The shallow (<30m) sea floor slopes moderately to steeply offshore $(1 - >10^{\circ})$ from the cliffs, the slope decreasing into moderate depths (30-60m; <1-10°).
 The sea floor bedrock of volcanics is covered by conglomerate that fans out from the coast.
 Seas are exposed to high wind and wave stress.
 Tidal currents set north east and south west along Cardigan Bay turn to east and west and form an eddy off Strumble Head.
 Tidal rips form off Pen Anglas, and rough waters fringe the headland and the shallows of Strumble Bank.
 Tidal flow is <2.5 knots.
 The tidal range for Fishguard is <4.8m.

-The western part of the coast is covered by the St David's SAC, designated as the Strumble Head to Llechdafad SSSI and also noted as an important bird area- the Pembrokeshire Cliffs.
+The area forms part of the West Wales Marine SAC.
+The western part of the coast is designated as the Strumble Head to Llechdafad SSSI and also noted as an important bird area- the Pembrokeshire Cliffs.
 Habitats include maritime cliffs, grassland, heathland and rocky shores.
 Rocky islets support breeding seabirds.
 Important species include grey seal, peregrine falcon and chough.

 The cliff edges and tops are covered in heath and bracken, in places extending over 100m inland.
-The hinterland landcover has a well defined field pattern varying from medium scale to some much smaller fields associated with mature hedgebanks or stone wall field boundaries, whilst on the rocky hilltops there is a mosaic of rough grassland and moorland.
+The hinterland landcover has a well-defined field pattern varying from medium scale to some much smaller fields associated with mature hedgebanks or stone wall field boundaries, whilst on the rocky hilltops there is a mosaic of rough grassland and moorland.
 There is very little tree cover, mostly confined to small valleys or associated with the sparse rural settlements.